 Introduction to TELNET

-TELNET stands for TErminaL NETwork.
+TELNET stands for Teletype Network.
 It is a type of protocol that enables one computer to connect to local computer.
 It is a used as a standard TCP/IP protocol for virtual terminal service which is given by ISO.
 Computer which starts connection known as the local computer.
 Computer which is being connected to i.e. which accepts the connection known as remote computer.
 When the connection is established between local and remote computer.
 During telnet operation whatever that is being performed on the remote computer will be displayed by local computer.
 Telnet operates on client/server principle.
 Local computer uses telnet client program and the remote computers uses telnet server program.

 TELNET Commands :